Food & Mood: Healing the Whole Person- Mind, Body, & Spirit

 Well, I know where I went wrong, and I’m sharing my story as well as sharing insights from the therapist’s corner to inspire and educate others about the mind-body connection.
 As well as the impact food has on our mood-both scientifically (through research) and from my experience in working with hundreds of people who have struggled with both emotional health difficulties (depression and anxiety) and weight and body image issues.

 Mental Health Disorder defined

-To understand the complex nature of mental health disorders the reader will need a clear definition of what clinical symptoms are typical for someone experiencing mental health/mental illness.
+To understand the complex nature of mental health disorders, the reader will need a clear definition of what clinical symptoms are typical for someone experiencing mental health/mental illness.
 The problem is that not all people experience the same symptoms.
 Men and women often differ in how their mental health problems manifest as well as across cultures.
 Women are twice as often as men to experience major depression.
-One forth to one sixth of child bearing age women are on an anti-depressant.
-For consistency and for purposes of this article , I will provide a broad definition.
+One fourth to one-sixth of childbearing age women are on an anti-depressant.
+For consistency and purposes of this article, I will provide a broad definition.

-First, my definition of a mental health disorder-is a dis-connection between your emotional, physical, social and spiritual self.
-In other words, you are dis-connected from your thoughts, your sense of self and self-care (i.e. physical health), dis-connected from an adequate social support system (or you are connected to toxic one) and you are dis-connected from your power source-our faith and belief system in Christ.
-Wow, that’s a lot of disconnection-no wonder one would be depressed and anxious.
+First, my definition of mental health disorder-is a disconnection between your emotional, physical, social, and spiritual self.
+In other words, you are disconnected from your thoughts, your sense of self and self-care (i.e., physical health), dis-connected from an adequate social support system (or you are connected to toxic one), and you are disconnected from your power source-our faith and belief system in Christ.
+Wow, that’s a lot of disconnection-no wonders, one would be depressed and anxious.

-In the March/April Ed.
+In March/April, Ed.
 2016 of the Scientific American Mind the researchers noted the following scientific outcomes:

 - Research on anxiety,